 To create the keys, a preferred command is

-ssh-keygen, which is available with OpenSSH utilities in the Azure Cloud Shell, a macOS or Linux host, the Windows Subsystem for Linux, and other tools.
+ssh-keygen, which is available with OpenSSH utilities in the Azure Cloud Shell, a macOS or Linux host, and Windows 10.

 ssh-keygen asks a series of questions and then writes a private key and a matching public key.

 SSH keys are by default kept in the

 ~/.ssh directory.
 If you do not have a

 ~/.ssh directory, the